ExcaliburZ/SimpleNote/readme-en.md

 ##Introduction
 The simple in blob is too simple,Master of Technology's project is too diffcult.
 This is a Note APP with Just good complexity,And it is Consistent with MVP architecture design and Material Design,easy to understand.
 it is suitable for MVP's learning and promote.

+- MVP architecture design,the project has clear structure,low coupling,commuciate with interface between each layer.
+- The code has low redundancy,new note multiplex Fragment with edit note.
+- use RxJava replace AsyncTask to perform asynchronous operations,use RxBus as Event Bus.

 ##Download
 [Download by Vps](http://182.254.156.215:8080/simple_note.apk)
 [Click Raw button](https://github.com/ExcaliburZ/SimpleNote/blob/master/apk/simple_note.apk)